Welcome to today's edition of the Rush 24-7 podcast.

 How many of you could afford to take three months of unpaid leave, particularly now when we hear over and over again that over half of Americans are living paycheck to paycheck?

-How many of you could afford 12 weeks off with no pay?
+How many of you, and this is back in 1994 when we supposedly had a roaring economy, how many of you could afford to 12 weeks off with no pay?

 Very, very few.

-Obama's gonna sign a memo to ensure federal employees get at least six weeks of paid sick leave after giving birth.
+Obama's going to sign a memo to ensure federal employees get at least six weeks of paid sick leave after giving birth.

 Paid sick leave after giving birth.

-This, according to uh Valerie Jarrett, president in waiting, president will also call on Congress to approve legislation cementing the mandate into federal law.
+This, according to Valerie Jarrett, the president-in-waiting, president will also call on Congress to approve legislation cementing the mandate into federal law.

-We can't say we're for middle class stability when a man has to sacrifice his economic security to take care of his ailing blood exact 1994.
+We can't say we're for middle-class stability when a man has to sacrifice his economic security to take care of his ailing mother.

 Now, a lot of people might have been able to come up with this prediction, but I did it, and here it is.